wuelnerdotexe/nvim/README.md

 git clone https://github.com/wuelnerdotexe/nvim ~/.config/nvim --depth 1
 ```

-DISCLAIMER: If you have a previous Neovim config, make sure to make a backup before installing this setup in case something goes wrong in the process.
-This is done by backing up the `~/.config/nvim/` folder and its contents.

 ### Post installation

-#### Linters and Formatter
+#### Linters and formatter

 If all goes well, when you enter Neovim for the first time, the plugins and language servers will be installed automatically, you will only have to respond to the confirmation messages.
 And then restart Neovim to complete the installation process of JSON Lint, Markdown Lint and Prettier with the following Vim command:

 ```vim
 MasonInstall jsonlint markdownlint prettierd
 ```

-Note that the installed Prettier package is not the official one, this is the only package configured to work with this setup, because making many comparisons, it is undoubtedly the one that offers a better experience in Neovim, and no, **IT WILL NOT CAUSE CONFLICTS** with your project settings.
+**NOTE:** The installed Prettier package is not the official one, this is the only package configured to work with this setup, because making many comparisons, it is undoubtedly the one that offers a better experience in Neovim, and no, **IT WILL NOT CAUSE CONFLICTS** with your project settings.
 Here you can learn more about [prettierd](https://github.com/fsouza/prettierd).
 So this setup is not ready to work with the official package, so don't try to install it and expect it to work.

 #### Debug adapter

-Also, the debug adapter must be installed for the adapter protocol configuration to work.
-To install them you just have to execute the following Vim command
+This setup provides settings for debugging front-end projects created with the `javascript`, `javascriptreact`, `typescript` and `typescriptreact` frameworks with the debugger for Firefox; so, the debug adapter must be installed for the adapter protocol configuration to work.
+To install them you just have to execute the following Vim command:

 ```vim
 MasonInstall firefox-debug-adapter
 ```

-IMPORTANT: This setup only provides settings for debugging front-end projects created with the `javascript`, `javascriptreact`, `typescript` and `typescriptreact` frameworks with the debugger for Firefox.

 ## Keymaps

 The keymaps created by this config are very well thought out to be intuitive, meaningful, and most of all, to stick to the essence of Vim without conflicting with it.
 Keymaps are normally assigned two letters, which signify an action, for example: `d` + `p` = `d`iagnostic `p`review.
 Keep in mind that the functionality will always come first and then the action.
 This is the standard created and used by this configuration for unique consistency.

-IMPORTANT: The `\` backslash remains as the global `<leader>` leadermap.
+**IMPORTANT:** The `\` backslash remains as the global `<leader>` leadermap.

 ### General